 1. Lose X kilos by the end of the year

 One of the ever-popular new year resolutions and it’s totally understandable — our culture is obsessed with weight loss.
 We’re constantly targeted by weight loss ads and workout routines promising us “the perfect body”.
-If this one has popped in your resolutions list every other year, you already know that it’s a tough one.
+If this one has popped into your resolutions list every other year, you already know that it’s a tough one.
 And because it’s so tough, many people opt for extreme measures such as crash diets, expensive gym memberships, and killer workout routines.
 While this might work at first, many people give up mid-way or end up re-gaining the weight they lost.
 So, is losing weight impossible?
 Not in the slightest!
 But there are a few issues to address.

 The first thing to bear in mind is that every single person is different.
 Some people have slower metabolisms or health conditions that make weight loss a difficult challenge.
 Get to know yourself better first.
 And, once you know your limits, ask for professional advice on the best way to achieve a healthy weight.